Killah (song): Commercial performance

 After the release of Mayhem, "Killah" debuted at number 96 on the Billboard Global 200 for the chart dated March 22, 2025.
+It was one of twelve tracks from the album to appear on the chart, ranking as the tenth highest-charting track among them.
 In the United States, the song entered the Billboard Hot 100 at number 93, while reaching number 8 on the Hot Dance/Pop Songs chart.
+On the latter chart, Gaga simultaneously placed nine songs from the album, with "Killah" ranking as the sixth highest-positioned track.
 In Canada, it debuted at number 87 on the Canadian Hot 100, while in the United Kingdom, it entered the UK Streaming Chart at number 82.
+Although it did not chart in Brazil, Pro-Música Brasil awarded the song a platinum certification.